All or part of this document may be copied. Due recognition of the source would be appreciated.

 Local public notice is defined in section 1.7 of the Act as a notice advertised by:

-The Act’s basic requirement is intended to ensure the best possible opportunity for all elected members and the public to attend meetings of the council.
+This requirement is intended to ensure the best possible opportunity for all elected members and the public to attend meetings of the council.
 Any change to the date, time or place of an already scheduled meeting would have to leave

 enough time for the requirements of local public notice to be satisfied.